 Especially in the shipping industry, Seanews indicates that “The virtual replica offers great assistance in optimizing maintenance, performance and designing procedures of the vessels.
 It can also be employed at ports to achieve better efficiency.”

-Application of Digital Twins for Shipments
+Application for Shipments

 According to DHL, creating a digital twin for the container that carries all the sensor-attached packages is the next logical step.
 The sensors will then connect to those of the digital container.
 The operators can now monitor the real container’s status and make timely adjustments when items’ conditions are threatened.